jdlph/Path4GMNS/README.md

 ```

 > [!IMPORTANT]
 > v0.10.0 introduces the link-based UE that adopts the Frank-Wolfe algorithm with line search.
 As it does not preserve any paths, each iteration runs faster than the path-based procedure with less memory footprint.
-Besides, it fixes potential issues on invoking DTALite.
+Besides, it fixes potential issues of invoking DTALite.
 Please **discard all old versions**.

 > [!WARNING]
 > find_shortest_path() computes the shortest path per travel time rather than distance for v0.9.9.post1 and any earlier versions.
 See [Issue #58](https://github.com/jdlph/Path4GMNS/issues/58) for details. v0.9.10 offers the correct implementation with the flexibility to switch between time and distance.